RicardooCorreia/phone-number-validator/README.md

 ### Frontend

-Unfortunately, I was unable to get String MVC and Thymeleaf to work, so the alternative that I found due to the lack of time was to make a index.html page and add an Javascript file to manage the page.
+Unfortunately, I was unable to get String MVC and Thymeleaf to work, so the alternative that I found was to make a index.html page and add an Javascript file to manage the page.

 ## Execution